usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 1. Write a class that does not accept a string, creates an Account, returns nothing
 1. Write a class that does not accept a string, creates an Account in a try catch, returns nothing
 1. Write a static method.
 How do you call it?
-1. Create a test class for each of the above classes
+1. Create a test class for each of the above classes.
+Achieve 100% code coverage.
-1. Create a test class for the trigger
 1. Explain to someone 3 things that you learned today.

 ### Day 6 (Debug Log)
 1. Insert 1 account record & analyze the debug log.
 What do you see?
-1. Create a validation rule on account object
+1. Create a validation rule, workflow & process biulder on account object.
+   1. In Debug Levels, set Apex to Info & Workflow to Info.
+Insert 1 account & analyze the debug log.
+What do you notice?
-   1. Insert 1 account & analyze the debug log
+   1. In Debug Levels, set Apex to Finest & Workflow to Finer.
+Insert 1 account & analyze the debug log.
+What do you notice?
+   1. In Debug Levels, set Apex Profiling to Finest.
+What do you see?
+What is Apex Profiling used for?
+1. What do you use Debug Logs for?
+1. Open a Debug Log in Developer Console.
+Go to Debug > Switch Perspective > Analysis.
+What do you see?
+   1. What is the Execution Tree?
+   1. In "Execution Overview" panel what is the use of "Save Order" window?
+   1. In "Execution Overview" panel what is the use of "Limits" window?
+   1. In "Execution Overview" panel what is the use of "Timeline" window?
+1. Explain to someone 3 things you learned today.

 ### Day 7 (GitHub)
 1. Create a github account (if you don't have one)